Theodor Fontane: Newspaper writer and critic

-In 1844, Fontane enlisted in the Prussian army and began the first of numerous journeys to England, which fostered his interest in Old English ballads, which he – a lifelong anglophile – began to imitate.
+In 1844, Fontane enlisted in the Prussian army and began the first of numerous journeys to Britain, which fostered his interest in Old English ballads, which he – a lifelong anglophile – began to imitate.
 In 1845 became engaged to his future wife, Emilie Rouanet-Kummer, whom he had met when still at school.

 Fontane played a brief part in the revolutionary events of 1848.
 In 1849 he left his job as an apothecary and became a full-time journalist and writer.
 In order to provide for his family he accepted a job as a writer with the Prussian intelligence agency Zentralstelle für Presseangelegenheiten, which was intended to influence the press towards the German nationalist cause.
 There he specialized in British affairs, and the agency made him for several years its correspondent in London, where he was later joined by Emilie, whom he had married in 1850, and their first two sons.
 While still in London he left his government job and on his return to Berlin became editor of the conservative newspaper Neue Preussische Zeitung.
 As a man of liberal sympathies for free press and a united Germany Fontane ruefully wrote to a friend about his job with the Zeitung: "I sold myself to the reaction for thirty pieces of silver a month...
 These days one cannot survive as an honest man."